sourceduty/Experiments/README.md

 - In the folded state, the hinge and differential mass distribution between halves complicate COM calculation.
 - For precise COM determination, especially folded, a complex model accounting for internal mass distribution or experimental methods might be needed.

+### Stability

+The stability of an object like the Samsung Galaxy Z Flip 4, influenced by its center of mass (COM), can vary significantly across different scenarios.

+1. Resting on a Surface:

+   - Folded: Lower COM makes it more stable against tipping.
+Smaller base area may reduce stability against sliding.
+   - Unfolded: Higher COM makes it less stable against tipping but larger base area improves stability against sliding.

+2. Spinning:

+   - Folded: Lower COM enhances spinning stability, reducing wobble.
+Smaller moment of inertia may affect spin smoothness and duration.
+   - Unfolded: Higher COM could increase wobble, but larger moment of inertia allows for smoother, longer spins.

+3. Being Held or Manipulated:

+   - The COM affects handling comfort and security.
+Folded state may feel more balanced, while unfolded might feel top-heavy, especially with one-hand use.

+4. Mounted or Docked:

+   - Folded: Lower COM offers stability in mounts, reducing tipping likelihood.
+   - Unfolded: Higher COM requires mount designs to counteract potential instability by supporting the device lower or increasing the mount's base area.

+5. In Motion (e.g., in a moving vehicle):

+   - A lower COM (folded) means less likelihood of tipping over with sudden movements.
+The unfolded state, with its higher COM, might be more prone to tipping with sharp turns or sudden stops.

+6. Vibration Resistance:

+   - Folded: Lower COM makes the device more resistant to being moved or tipped over by external vibrations.
+   - Unfolded: Higher COM makes it more susceptible to vibrations, potentially causing it to move more easily.

+In each scenario, the stability conferred by the COM interacts with other factors, like the base area, friction with the surface, external forces, and the moment of inertia.
+These examples highlight how the state of the device (folded vs. unfolded) can lead to different stability outcomes depending on the specific situation and environmental conditions.

 <br>
 </details>